There are so many kinds of hibiscus flowers that I could not decide which one to draw for you at first…red? Yellow or white…?

 Color the yellow anthers first.
 First, because it will be difficult to draw yellow color over the pink background later.

-Mark out the veins on petals by slightly stronger pink color pencil lines.
+Mark out the veins on petals with slightly stronger pink color pencil lines.
 Push your pencil very gently.

 If you draw red hibiscus flowers, it is very convenient to draw a pink color basic layer first.